FOLProof Language Reference

 MT N/A deriv.
 N/A a,b N/A

-NOTNOT N/A deriv. intro a N/A
+NOTNOT N/A deriv. elim a N/A

 LEM N/A deriv.
 N/A N/A N/A